-To qualify for work on this degree, a student must have an endorsement in Biology, Chemistry, Mathematics, Natural Science, Physics, or Physical Science and meet the general requirements for entrance to graduate studies.
-Applicants with middle-grades endorsements may need to meet additional admission requirements to qualify for full admission.
-Contact Dr. Chris Exstrom for specific admission instructions.
-Admission to degree work is contingent upon evaluation of transcripts.
+To qualify for work on this degree, a student must have an endorsement in Biology, Chemistry, Mathematics, Natural Science (including those labeled "Science"), Physics, or Physical Science and meet the general requirements for entrance to graduate studies.
+Applicants with middlegrades endorsements may be admitted depending on their level of undergraduate science and math preparation.
+Admission to degree work is contingent upon evaluation of the following: